 1111 West Jackson Avenue

-- Copy of your official high school transcript translated into English (not needed if applying to the Intensive English Program)
+- Copy of official high school transcript translated into English (not needed if applying to the Intensive English Program)

 - Copy of a bank statement or any other proof of financial support

 Immigration laws require all international students enrolled in credit courses that meet or exceed 18 hours of in-class work to enter the United States under an F-1 student visa.
 Applicants to Summer College will be full-time students taking 2 classes per session; therefore, they must attend the program under an F-1 visa.
-Students in Summer College are not allowed to attend to the program on a tourist visa.
+Students in Summer College are not allowed to attend the program on a tourist visa.

 *If you are an international student already in the country and you hold a different type of visa, please contact us at firstname.lastname@example.org for specific information for application.

 Steps to obtain an F-1 student visa